 In September, the South African charitable Trust Footprints 4 Sam contacted us to organize their first Footprints 4 Sam Virtual World Giving Series Challenge with atlasGO.

-This first virtual challenge is part of a series of ongoing challenges aimed at turning each participant’s weekly sweating into meaning with every event targeted at a specific Footprints 4 Sam fundraising initiative.
+This first virtual challenge is part of a series of ongoing challenges to turn each participant’s weekly sweating into meaning with every event targeted at a specific Footprints 4 Sam fundraising initiative.

-Footprints 4 Sam is a charitable Trust that has six key initiatives which all aim to make the lives of underprivileged children with a chronic illness a little bit easier.
-Footprints 4 Sam is based in South Africa and their six key initiatives are all about offering hope and dignity to these brave children as they face the rollercoaster of chronic illness together with their own dire social-economic circumstances.
+Footprints 4 Sam is a charitable Trust with six key initiatives that aim to make the lives of underprivileged children with a chronic illness a little bit easier.
+Footprints 4 Sam is based in South Africa, and their six key initiatives are all about offering hope and dignity to these brave children as they face the rollercoaster of chronic illness together with their own dire social-economic circumstances.
 The charity works across South Africa in the pediatric healthcare space.

 Their six key initiatives are:

-1. The Super Sam Hero Transport Initiative – which transports children and their caregivers door to door to their hospital appointments and clinics.
+1. The Super Sam Hero Transport Initiative transports children and their caregiver’s door to door to their hospital appointments and clinics.
 The vehicles are not ambulances or taxis but a chauffeur-driven service to ensure that these families are treated like VIP’s.
-(During Covid the vehicles have also been used to deliver chronic medication to these vulnerable children).
+(During Covid, the vehicles have also been used to deliver chronic medication to these vulnerable children).

-2. The Super Sam Hero Bucket Initiative – which provides food buckets, toiletry care buckets and love buckets.
+2. The Super Sam Hero Bucket Initiative provides food buckets, toiletry care buckets, and love buckets.
 (Each food bucket filled with non-perishable food provides approximately 168 meals).